ScienceComputing/NGSOmics_Programming/CaseControl_Design.md

 # Features of a case-control study
 - An observational study
 - A retrospective study that depends on recalling and recording events that happened before the selection of cases and controls
-- Use odds ratio to measure the association between X and Y
+- Use odds ratio to measure the association between the exposure and disease

 # Basic idea
 - We hypothesize that the exposure to a factor increases an individual's risk of developing the disease